WOP: OSE & DMAE

 Describe WOPs activities

-in June 2013, a site visit was financed by OSE for three of its engineers to see DMAE’s installations in Porto Alegre to learn about an oxidation technology for drinking water treatment.
-As a direct result of the exchange, OSE is building a new treatment plant in Aguas Corrientes.
+In June 2013, a site visit was financed by OSE for three of its engineers to see DMAE’s installations in Porto Alegre, Brazil to learn about an oxidation technology for drinking water treatment.
+As a direct result of the exchange, OSE is building a new treatment plant in Aguas Corrientes, Department of Canelones in Uruguay.